google/flax/docs/howtos/optax_update_guide.rst

   import flax.linen as nn
   import optax

+  # Note: this is the minimal code required to make below code run.
+See in the
+  # Colab linked above for a more meaningful definition of datasets etc.
   batch = {'image': jnp.ones([1, 28, 28, 1]), 'label': jnp.array([0])}
   ds_train = [batch]
   get_ds_train = lambda: [batch]